lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 ### Cutting

 vtkCutter performs cutting of all VTK cell types.
 The SetValue() and GenerateValues() methods permit the user to specify which multiple scalar values to use for the cutting. vtkCutter requires an implicit function that will be evaluated at each point in the dataset.
 Then each cell is cut using the cell's Contour method.
 Any point attributes are interpolated to the resulting cut vertices.
 The sorting order for the generated polygonal data can be controlled with the SortBy method.
 The default sorting order, SortByValue(), processes cells in the inner loop for each contour value.
-SortByCell() processes the cutting value in the inner loop and produces polygonal data that is suitable for backtofront rendering (see **Figure 6-32**).
+SortByCell() processes the cutting value in the inner loop and produces polygonal data that is suitable for back to front rendering (see **Figure 6-32**).
 (The sorting order is useful when rendering with opacity as discussed in [Chapter 7 - Advanced Computer Graphics](/VTKBook/07Chapter7).)
 Notice the similarity of this filter to the vtkContourFilter.
 Both of these objects contour datasets with multiple isovalues. vtkCutter uses an implicit function to calculate scalar values while vtkContourFilter uses the scalar data associated with the dataset's point data.

 ### Glyphs